noprompt/meander/doc/substitution.md

 When used in conjunction with pattern matching it is an incredibly powerful tool for data transformation.

-Since Meander's rewriting operators involve substitution it is important to understand how substitution works.
+Since Meander's rewriting macros involve substitution it is important to understand how substitution works.

 To get started with subsitution, require the `meander.epsilon`